emmawalshdev/The-Book-bar/README.md

 * I want to be able to upload a book (which does not already exist) to the website, so that I can then review it.

-* I want to able to give a book a thumbs up or thumbs down, so that other users can quickly see what I thought about it.
+* I want to be able to add a review for a book and give it a thumbs up or thumbs down, so that other users can quickly see what I thought about it.

+* I want to be able to edit and delete books and reviews I have added, in case I have made a mistake.

 * I want to be able to search for a book by name of by author, so that I can view it's rating.

 * I want to be able to search the database by genre, so that I can find a suitable book.

 #### Site Owner Goals:
-As a current ESL Teacher:
+As the website owner:
 * I want to be able to manage the book genres so that this does not become disorganised.

 * I want to add an affiliate link to each book so that I can potentially make money off each book.

 * I do not want to allow duplicate book titles to be published, this would lead to a bad customer experience.

+* I only want registerd users to be able to add reviews and books, for monitoring reasons.

+* I want to be able edit and delete all content created on the website, for monitoring reasons.

+#### The Structure plane

+#### The Skeleton plane

+#### The Surface Plane

 ### Project Scope
-Based on the above user stories, the following are features that will be included in this release:

-*
-*
-*
-*

-The following is a list of features that will not be included in this release:

-*
-*
-*
-*
+Functional and content requirments were examined to define what was in and what was out of scope.
+For functional requirements, the problem was examined to find a best-fit solution.
+For content requirements, the following were considered: What type of content would fulfil the need (image, video, text, mixed) and whether or not adequate resources were available to produce the content.

+In scope (features & content)

+* user login and account registration, only with this can books and reviews be added.

+* An admin account for the website owener, this allows the user to edit & delete all content.
+The user can also manage the book genres.

+* A search bar, where users can search for a book by title or author name.

+* A search by book genre functionality.

+* Full CRUD functionality for users when dealing with the content they have created.

+* Content will be mostly text and imagery, this data is data-focused with less emphasis on front-end development.

+* A link will be added to each new book uploaded.
+This will demonstrate how the website owner could profit from book sales.

+Out of scope (features & content)

+* A star stating out of 5 for books.
+The user will only be able to upvote or downvote a book.

+* A sophisticated recommendation algorithm, based on books upvoted by user.

+* A customised dashboard for users.
+The user will not be shown on their profile: recommendations or past reviews.

+* Video banners, striking imagery & dynamic front-end development.

 ### Design